The role of the main Board and reserved matters

 - Ensuring proper and effective communication with shareholders.

-- Approval of all circulars, listing particulars and non-routine regulatory announcements
+- Approval of all circulars (except those of a routine nature), listing particulars / prospectuses and non-routine regulatory announcements.

-- Appointment and removal of members of the Board following recommendations by the Nomination Committee and approval of the entering into of a service agreement or letter of appointment.
+- Appointment and removal of members of the Board and its Committees following recommendations by the Nomination Committee and approval of the entering into of a service agreement or letter of appointment.

 - The continuation in office of Directors at the end of their term of office, when they are due to be re-elected by shareholders at the AGM and otherwise as appropriate.

 - The termination in office of any Director at any time, including the suspension or termination of service of an executive Director as an employee of the Company.

 - Appointment of the Senior Independent Director, assisted by the Nominations Committee.

 - Reviews, at least annually, of the time commitment and other appointments of each of the Directors

 - Appointment or removal of the Company Secretary.

 - Recommending the remuneration of the auditors and recommendations for appointment or removal of the auditors.